W.B. Mason Stadium - Stonehill Skyhawks Football

 The Sky’s The Limit

 Stonehill has sponsored football teams since 1988, using the nickname “Chieftains” until 2005.
 Stonehill football competed in Division Three until 1996, when they moved up to Division Two, staying there until 2021.
-The Skyhawks joined the Football Championship Subdivision’s Northeast Conference for the 2022 season.
-During their first two seasons in FCS, Stonehill has posted a respectable 10-11 record.
+The Skyhawks joined the Football Championship Subdivision’s Northeast Conference (NEC) in 2022.
+Since moving to Division One, the Skyhawks have compiled a record of 14-28.

-Stonehill College’s sprawling, contained campus belies its location in a bustling area with many dining and lodging options for visiting fans.
-State routes 123 and 138 intersect at the southwest corner of campus.
-Both routes are pretty busy local roads, lined with strip malls filled with the usual national chains alongside a few local eateries in both directions.
-Stadium Journey recommends checking out Stoneforge Grill, Shovel Town Brewery, or Brach’s Grill and Tap for your pre- or postgame meal.
+Stonehill College’s sprawling campus keeps it hidden away from the hustle and bustle happening just beyond the campus borders.
+Stonehill is located on the Brockton/Easton town line, and state routes 123 and 138 intersect at the southwest corner of campus.
+Both roads are pretty busy commercial routes, lined with businesses, strip malls and plenty of dining and lodging options for visiting fans.
+Stadium Journey recommends checking out Stoneforge Grill or Brach’s Grill and Tap for your pre- or postgame meal.

-While you may not find many attractions near Stonehill, Boston is located just a half hour’s drive to the north.
+While you may not find many attractions in the immediate vicinity of Stonehill, Boston is located just a half hour’s drive to the north.
 Visiting fans will find no shortage of things to do there.
-Fans looking for lodging options closer to school should check out the Residence Inn by Marriott right by Route 24.
+Fans looking for lodging options close to campus should check out the Residence Inn by Marriott located just off Route 24.

 An interesting characteristic of a Stonehill crowd is that they are late arriving.
-Tailgating is allowed in the parking lot right across the street from the stadium right up until kickoff, and it seems that a good percentage of the fans in attendance keep the party going until the last possible minute.
-It’s pretty interesting to see the foot traffic increase along Blessed Basil Moreau Drive as kickoff time nears.
+Tailgating is allowed in the parking lots near the stadium right up until kickoff, and it seems that a good percentage of the fans in attendance keep the party going until the last possible minute.
+It’s pretty interesting to see the foot traffic increase along Blessed Basil Moreau Drive as kickoff time approaches.

 Access 4

-Fans will find ample parking in the lot in front of the McPhaidin Library, located a short walk from the stadium.
+Fans will find ample parking in the lot in front of the McPhaidin Library located a short walk from the stadium, as well as several other parking lots scattered around campus.
+All of the lots are just a short walk to the stadium.
 The entrance to W.B.
 Mason Stadium is located on the southeast corner of the facility, with the grandstand on the opposite west side of the stadium.

 Return on Investment 5